Cần Thơ: Tourism

-Ai đi đến đó lòng không muốn về.

-Cần Thơ with its white rice and clear waters.

-For those who visit, who would ever want to leave.

-Cần Thơ (shared with Hậu Giang) is famous for its floating markets, especially Cai Rang Floating Market, where people sell and buy things on the river, as well as the bird gardens and the port of Ninh Kiều.
-The city offers a wide range of tropical fruits such as pomelo, longan, jackfruit, mango, guava, banana, rambutan, mangosteen, dragon fruit and durian.
+Can Tho is known for attractions such as Cai Rang Floating Market, Ninh Kieu Wharf, and Truc Lam Phuong Nam Zen Monastery.
+Visitors from Ho Chi Minh City can follow National Highway 1A to Can Tho City.
+The travel distance is about 170 kilometers, taking 3 to 4 hours during the day.
+Cần Thơ (shared with Hậu Giang) has floating markets, including the Cai Rang floating market, where people sell and buy things on the river, and has bird gardens and the port of Ninh Kiều.
+The city offers a range of tropical fruits such as pomelo, longan, jackfruit, mango, guava, banana, rambutan, mangosteen, dragon fruit and durian.
 The Cần Thơ City Museum has exhibits on the city's history.